Last updated on May 19th, 2020 at 02:00 pm

-I love the smell of shawarma meats sizzling and drool when they shave it off the spit and serve it up in a pita.
-Want to make your own tasty meat at home?
+Want to make your own TASTY shawarma meat at home?
 Try this homemade shawarma seasoning mix to get you started.
 Vertical meat stacks not included!

 I could watch the spit spin round and round all day long.
 My drooling gets a little out of control so the owners always tell me to scram after an hour or so.

 Shawarma is a dish that is made from thin slices of meat that is stacked on a skewered and roasted in an open rotisserie oven or “spit” as some call it.
 The meat usually takes on a cone shape while it spins.